-Agritech New Zealand has been working with NZTE since the end of 2018 to build a compelling and cohesive New Zealand Agritech Story.
-The Agritech Story was previewed on June 2019 at National Fieldays by the Minister for Trade and Export Growth and formally launched in New Zealand and at the Irish Ploughing Championships in September 2019.
+Agritech New Zealand has been working with NZTE & NZ Story since the end of 2018 to build a compelling and cohesive New Zealand Agritech Story.
+The Agritech Story was previewed in June 2019 at National Fieldays by the Minister for Trade and Export Growth and formally launched internationally at the Irish Ploughing Championships in September 2019.

-The intention is to transfer the New Zealand Agritech Story portfolio to Agritech New Zealand for ongoing development.
+The intention is to transfer the New Zealand Agritech Story portfolio to Agritech New Zealand for ongoing development in 2020.
+This will support the ambitions of Agritech New Zealand and the Government to take New Zealand agritech sector's message out to the global market.